OttieOtter

 Campsite 57

-We settled into campsite #57 around 3pm.
-At 5pm, I fired up our charcoal grill and cooked a light dinner of lean steaks and sliced tomatoes.
-Afterwards, we sat outside and enjoyed the evening.
-It felt good not to push things too hard the first day.
+We settled into campsite #57 around 3.
+At 5 p.m., I fired up our charcoal grill and cooked a light dinner of lean steaks and sliced tomatoes.
+Afterward, we sat outside and enjoyed the evening.
+It felt good not to push things too hard on the first day.

 Saturday

-We left Abilene State Park about 8am and traveled through more back-roads, 89 to 126.
-The road was an old two-laner that had no shoulder.
-The countryside was beautiful, but had become a wind farm since we last visited the area - hundreds of wind generators everywhere vanishing into the horizon.
-We took 126 to 153 and then north on 70 into Sweetwater, where we stopped for gas and McDonalds breakfast.
+We left Abilene State Park at 8 a.m. and traveled through more backroads, 89 and 126.
+The road was an old two-lane that had no shoulder.
+The open countryside had become a wind farm since we last visited the area - hundreds of wind generators everywhere vanishing into the horizon.
+We took 126 to 153 and then north on 70 into Sweetwater, where we stopped for gas and a McDonalds breakfast.

-After breakfast, we headed west on I-20 for a few miles and exited back onto highway 84 west through Snyder and Post to Lubbock, where we turned north onto I-27.
-In Plainview, north of Lubbock, we stopped for lunch and gas and picked up a few necessities at the nearby Wal-Mart before getting back on I-27 north.
-We passed through the towns of Tulia and Happy on the way to Amarillo, where we stayed the night at Amarillo Ranch RV Park.
+After fueling up, we headed west on I-20 for a few miles and exited onto Highway 84 west through Snyder and Post to Lubbock, where we turned north onto I-27.
+In Plainview, north of Lubbock, we stopped for lunch and gas and picked up a few necessities at the nearby Wal-Mart before getting on I-27 north.
+We passed through Tulia and Happy on the way to Amarillo, where we stayed the night at Amarillo Ranch RV Park.

-One of the greatest finds in Amarillo was the Big Texan Steak Ranch.
-From the RV park, we took a free limo ride to the restaurant.
-They boast a free 72 oz. steak, if you can eat all of it (plus a baked potato, salad, three shrimp, and a roll) in less than an hour.
+While checking in, the park host told us about the Big Texan Steak Ranch.
+They boast a free 72-ounce steak - if you can eat all of it (plus a baked potato, salad, three shrimp, and a roll) in less than an hour.
+The RV park provided a free limo ride to the restaurant.

 Amarillo Ranch RV Park